PuneethKshetty/Vedic-Span/README.md

 This is a internship project done in a team

-Company Name : Vedic Span <br>
+* Company Name : Vedic Span <br>
-Project Name : Web - Scraper <br>
+* Project Name : Web - Scraper <br>
-Description : This is a web application which scrapes the data from the websites like email,phone number and stores them in a CSV file.
+* Description : This is a web application which scrapes the data from the websites like email,phone number and stores them in a CSV file.

-Usage :
+* Usage :
-Business purpose
+1. Business purpose
-Paywall
+2. Paywall

-Tech stack used:
+* Tech stack used:
-HTML
+1. HTML
-Flask
+2. Flask

-Software : Figma (for UI design)
+* Other Software : Figma (for UI design)